 Flexibility and stretching exercises can expand or preserve the range of motion and elasticity in affected cervical (neck) joints, and thus relieve the stiffness that leads to pain.
-As a general rule, stretching is best done everyday, and some stretches should be done several times a day.
+As a general rule, neck stretching is best done everyday, and some stretches should be done several times a day.

 Specific strengthening exercises will help maintain improved posture, which in turn will lessen or eliminate recurrent flare-ups of pain.
-As a general rule, strengthening exercises should be done every other day to allow muscles time to repair themselves.
+As a general rule, neck strengthening exercises should be done every other day to allow muscles time to repair themselves.

 Aerobic exercises increase blood flow to the muscles and soft tissues of the neck and upper back, which can help loosen the muscles and increase range of motion.
 In addition, endorphins are also produced after about 30 to 40 minutes of aerobic exercise.
 Endorphins are the body’s natural painkillers and they can help reduce neck pain.